-Another powerful but perhaps not obvious thing these new functions let you do is create time series comparisons.
-For example, if you wanted to compare your revenue per month or users per day in 2019 vs. 2018, overlaid on top of each other, the new
+A powerful but perhaps not obvious thing that custom expressions let us do is to create time series comparisons.
+For example, if we wanted to compare our revenue per month or users per day in 2019 vs. 2018, overlaid on top of each other, we could use

 Step 1: start a new custom question